Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Introduction

-As observed in \cite{chiarello2021data} (Table 2 and sections 3.1.3 and 3.2.3), evolutionary approaches (in particular, genetic algorithms) are currently the most common data science technique in engineering design optimization.
-This also holds for \emph{ multi-objective} engineering problems (a.o., bonding problems).
-Evolutionary multi-objective algorithms are applicable to black-box optimization problems, and have proven to be effective derivative-free optimizers \cite{Zhou11}.
-The \textit{Non-dominated Sorting Genetic Algorithm (NSGA-II)} \cite{deb2002fast}, in particular, has been widely used in industrial process cases.
-Corbett et al. \cite{corbett2017numerical}, for instance, used NSGA-II in combination with a Gaussian Process surrogate model to simultaneously optimize two objectives (force sustained by the joint and area beneath the load-displacement curve) for a novel concept for joining materials.
-Labb{\'e} and Drouet \cite{labbe2012multi} studied designs for optimal bonding of TSL (tubular single-lap) joints using NSGA-II, highlighting the conflicting nature of mass-related and stress-related objectives.
-Some of the most widely used algorithms for solving \emph{constrained} multi-objective problems are the Constrained Non-dominated Sorting Genetic Algorithm II (NSGA-II) \cite{deb2002fast,brownlee2015constrained}, the Constrained Multi-Objective Evolutionary Algorithm based on Decomposition (C-MOEA/D) \cite{jain2013evolutionary}, the Two-Archive Evolutionary Algorithm for Constrained multi-objective optimization (C-TAEA)\cite{li2018two} and the Constrained Particle Swarm Optimization algorithm for Multi-Objective problems (C-MOPSO) \cite{gao2012constrained}.
-These differ in the way in which they handle constraints: while the first three algorithms handle the constraints during the nondominated sort, the latter use adopt a penalization function approach.
+As observed by \cite{chiarello2021data}, evolutionary approaches (in particular, genetic algorithms) are currently the most common data science technique in engineering design optimization.
+This also holds for multi-objective engineering design problems (a.o., bonding problems).
+Evolutionary multi-objective algorithms (EMOAs) are applicable to black-box optimization problems and have proven to be effective derivative-free optimizers \citep{Zhou11}.
+The \textit{Non-dominated Sorting Genetic Algorithm (NSGA-II)} proposed by \cite{deb2002fast}, stands out as one of the most widely used algorithms in industrial process cases.
+For instance, \cite{corbett2017numerical} used NSGA-II in combination with a Gaussian Process surrogate model to simultaneously optimize two objectives (force sustained by the joint and area beneath the load-displacement curve) for a novel concept for joining materials. \cite{labbe2012multi} studied designs for optimal bonding of TSL (tubular single-lap) joints using NSGA-II, highlighting the conflicting nature of mass-related and stress-related objectives.

+Relative to the unconstrained case, the literature on algorithms for solving \emph{constrained} multi-objective problems is scarce.
+Some of the well-known algorithms are the Constrained Non-dominated Sorting Genetic Algorithm II (C-NSGA-II, \citealt{deb2002fast,brownlee2015constrained}), the Constrained Multi-Objective Evolutionary Algorithm based on Decomposition (C-MOEA/D, \citealt{jain2013evolutionary}), the Two-Archive Evolutionary Algorithm for Constrained multi-objective optimization (C-TAEA, \citealt{li2018two}), and the Constrained Particle Swarm Optimization algorithm for Multi-Objective problems (C-MOPSO, \citealt{gao2012constrained}).
+These algorithms differ in the way in which they handle constraints: while the first three algorithms handle the constraints during the non-dominated sort, the latter adopts a penalization function approach.
 We refer the reader to the original publications for further details about the implementation of these algorithms.